edmondsylar/Artificial-Lifeform-Intelligent-Entity/README.md

 ## Structure.
-The project is structured accorsding to the framework as you will find incase you need to read/tag-along.
+The project is structured according to the framework as you will find incase you need to read/tag-along.